grimmpp/audiobox-for-kids/README.md

 You can find further pictures from the box in folder [/pics](/pics) and the drawing in folder [/case](/case).

 ## NFC Tags
-In the **[Part List](/part-list.md)** you can find the used nfc tags.
-I've created as well small figures from an old wooden puzzle and disassembled nfc tags which I just fixed with ordenary tape.
+In the **[Part List](/part-list.md)** you can find the used NFC Tags.
+I've created as well small figures from an old wooden puzzle and disassembled NFC Tags which I just fixed with ordenary tape.
 <table border=0><tr>
   <td><img src="/pics/PHOTO_20191026_105735_small.jpg" width=300/></td>
   <td><img src="/pics/PHOTO_20191026_172736_small.jpg" width=300/></td>